nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 Sorts the list of employee records in the Employee Tracker.

 Format: `sort TYPE`
-* `TYPE` must be the letter n, s, d or b.
+* `TYPE` must be the letter n, s, j or b.
 * If `TYPE` is n, the employee records will be sorted based on name in alphabetical order.
 * If `TYPE` is s, the employee records will be sorted based on salary in increasing order.
-* If `TYPE` is d, the employee records will be sorted based on date of employment from the earliest date to the latest date.
+* If `TYPE` is j, the employee records will be sorted based on date of employment joining from the earliest date to the latest date.
 * If `TYPE` is b, the employee records will be sorted based on date of birth from the earliest date to the latest date.

 Example of usage: